I'm a member

 POLICYThe measurement of volatile organic compounds with the Heartsbreath test to assist in the detection of grade 3 heart transplant rejection is considered investigational.

-The evaluation of genetic expression in the peripheral blood, including, but not limited to, the detection of acute heart transplant rejection or graft dysfunction is considered investigational.
+The use of peripheral blood genetic profiling tests in the management of patients after heart transplantation, including, but not limited to, the detection of acute heart transplant rejection or heart transplant graft dysfunction is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.